kunalnaik3/Youtube-spam-detection/README.md

 text classfication file contains the classfication model.
 'styles' file contains styling for the webpage .
 'Home' file contains the home page of the project and 'result' file contains the final result obtained after detection.
-App.py is a python file which contains models like pandas, sklearn, joblib and flask.
+App.py is a python file which contains moduels like pandas, sklearn, joblib and flask.
 Flask model is used for developing web applications and it is an python based webframework.